rustviz/rustviz/README.md

         name: String::from("String::from()"),
     });
 ```
-Next we decalre an instance of the [VisualizationData]() struct as a container that holds all the information of [ExternalEvent]() that we will talk about up next:
+Next we decalre an instance of the [VisualizationData]() struct as a container that holds all the information of [ExternalEvent]() that we will talk about up next, all you need is to declare the struct instance without any modification:
 ```
 let mut vd = VisualizationData {
     timelines: BTreeMap::new(),